Wabash County Animal Shelter

 Individuals are welcome as well as families with children of the appropriate age and all volunteer help is greatly appreciated in caring for the shelterís four-legged residents.

-For more information, please contact the shelter at the phone number below.
+For more information, please stop by or contact the shelter at the phone number below.

 The following items can always be used by this facility